ixdat/ixdat/docs/source/diving_deeper/structure_docs/technique_docs/ec_ms.rst

 based on an electrochemical cyclic voltammatry program that are implemented in ``CyclicVoltammogram`` (see :ref:`cyclic_voltammetry`).

-Finally, :ref:`deconvolution <deconvolution>` of mass spectrometry data from the diffusion broadening in the EC cell, described in a `recent publication <https://doi.org/10.1021/acs.analchem.1c00110>`_, is implemented in the deconvolution module, in a class inheriting from ``ECMSMeasurement``.
+Finally, :ref:`deconvolution <deconvolution>` of mass spectrometry data from the diffusion broadening in the EC cell, described in `this publication <https://doi.org/10.1021/acs.analchem.1c00110>`_, is implemented in the deconvolution module, in a class inheriting from ``ECMSMeasurement``.

 ``ixdat`` has all the functionality and more for EC-MS data and analysis as the